-Add the butter to skillet and melt.
+- Add the butter to the skillet and melt.
 When the butter begins to bubble, sprinkle the flour over the top and whisk over medium heat until evenly combined.
 Cook, stirring constantly, for 1-2 minutes.
 Remove skillet from heat and slowly whisk in milk.
-Return to medium heat and cook until mixture begins to bubble and thicken.
-Reduce heat to low and stir in Worcestershire Sauce, salt, pepper, Italian seasoning, 1 1/2 cups Monterey Pepper Jack cheese, and thawed peas.
+Return to medium heat and cook until the mixture begins to bubble and thicken.
+Reduce heat to low and stir in Worcestershire Sauce, Tabasco, salt, pepper, Italian seasoning, 1 ½ cups Monterey Pepper Jack cheese, and thawed peas.

 - Add drain pasta and ham to the skillet and combine well.
 Pour into prepared baking dish.
-Sprinkle top with remaining 1 1/2 cup cheese.
-Bake in preheated oven until heat through and bubbly, about 25-30 minutes.
+Sprinkle top with remaining 1 ½ cup cheese.
+Bake in the preheated oven until heat through and bubbly, about 25-30 minutes.

 Fans Also Made: